Portevin–Le Chatelier effect: Underlying physics

+Formation and propagation of PLC bands

+Recent in-situ thermo-mechanical studies on Hastelloy-X have provided detailed insight into how Portevin–Le Chatelier (PLC) bands originate and evolve.

+Band formation begins with gradual accumulation of strain at discrete microscopic sites where dislocations are temporarily pinned.

+As strain continues to concentrate, adjacent regions along a shear plane inclined about 50–60° to the loading axis also begin to deform, leading to the development of a continuous localized band.

+When the accumulated local stress exceeds the obstacle strength, a rapid slip activity occurs, producing a sudden stress drop at the local and global scale.

+Immediately following the slip, the stress often recovers to the previous level or even overshoots it due to elastic redistribution and dislocation repinning.

+Between successive slip events, the local stress may either increase with strain (local hardening) or gradually decrease (local softening), depending on temperature and strain rate.

+The combined effect of these alternating softening, hardening, and recovery events produces the characteristic macroscopic stress oscillations and overall global hardening or softening seen in the PLC effect.

+Solute–dislocation interaction

 The Portevin-Le Chatelier effect occurs in the specific case where solute drag creep is occurring and there is an applied stress, with a material dependent range, on the sample.
 The applied stress causes the velocity of the dislocations to increase, allowing the dislocation to move away from the solute.
 This process is commonly referred to as “breakaway”.
 Once the dislocation has moved away from the solute, the stress on it decreases which causes its velocity to decrease.
 This allows the solute atoms to “catch up” with the dislocation.
 As soon as the solute atom catches up, the stress on the dislocation significantly increases, causing the process to repeat.

 The cyclic changes described above produce serrations in the plastic region of the stress strain diagram of a tensile test that is undergoing the Portevin-Le Chatelier effect.
 The variation in stress also causes non-homogeneous deformation to occur throughout the sample which can be visible to the naked eye through observation of a rough finish.